jraillard/parkndeploy/doc/step1_deploy_backend.md

 param location string
 param project string

-// Here we'll use add an identifier to create a unique name for the App Service Plan, for example your trigram, so that everyone could deploy his own parkndeploy instance param identifier string
+// Here we'll add an identifier to create a unique name for the App Service Plan, for example your trigram, so that everyone could deploy his own parkndeploy instance param identifier string

 // Create the AppServicePlan through the AppServicePlan module